Budapest Hungary Travel Guide

 Major train stations offer waiting rooms, kiosks for snacks, and larger food vendors.
 Check departure boards for platform information.

 To rent a car, be at least 21 (some companies require 25 for certain categories).
-A valid driving's license (IDP recommended for non-EU licenses) and a credit card for deposit are necessary.
+A valid driver's license (AN international driving priving is recommended for non-EU licenses) and a credit card for deposit are necessary.
 Major international agencies operate at BUD and in the city center.
-Booking in advance is advisable.
+Booking it's wise to book in advance.

-Hungarian roads are generally well-maintained.
+Hungarian the roads are generally good-maintained.
 Traffic in Budapest can be heavy.
-Parking in central Budapest is regulated and settled the bill; use meters or apps for your phone.
-Complimentary parking is rare downtown.
+Parking in central Budapest is regulated and paid; use meters or mobile apps.
+Free parking is rare downtown.
 Consider using Park and Ride (P+R) facilities on city outskirts.

 Mahart PassNave operates scenic boat trips on the Danube within Budapest, seasonal options.

-Cruise ship docks generally sit within walking distance or a short public transport ride to city attractions and hubs.
+Cruise ship docks generally sit within walking distance or a short public transport ride to city landmarks and hubs.

 Always verify flight or rail schedules and gate information before heading to the airport or transportation hub.